sathishkumarbe/jsonrpc-c/README.md

 jsonrpc-c
 =========

-JSON-RPC in C (server only for now)
+JSON-RPC in C (server only for now).
+This fork is without using libev.
+We may not have libev in platforms.

 What?
 -----